-- Offer a safe and accessible outdoor place (and restroom). - Provide a designated accessible indoor space in case of inclement weather. - Accommodate a regular practice schedule (2 times a week for 90 minutes). - Assist in identifying a site liaison.
+- Offer a safe and accessible outdoor place (and restroom). - Provide a designated accessible indoor space in case of inclement weather. - Accommodate a regular practice schedule, twice a week over the course of the 10 week season - Assist in identifying a site liaison.